dairefinn/dimworld/README.md

 ### Factions and faction relations

 I want to be able to add characters to factions and have this determine if they are hostile or friendly to each other.
 The relations system could be dynamic and allow them to become friends or enemies over time.

-### Multi-threaded GOAP system

-The whole planning system currently runs on the main thread and can be quite heavy if there's a lot of processing going on.
-I've added a way to manually control the tick rate of the planner which keeps it performant for now but ideally it would run on a separate thread.

-I've had this partially implemented before but I ran into issues trying to access the main scene tree from a separate thread.
-I need to do some more research into this and see if it's possible to do it in a safe way.

 ### Save/Load system